 To ensure his succession to Normandy, William was invested as Duke of Normandy during his father's lifetime.
 Henry I decided on the investiture as a means of attempting to avoid doing homage to Louis VI of France, the feudal overlord of Normandy.
 As a king in his own right, Henry felt doing homage to his equal demeaning to his position as a king, and in 1115 he offered to have his son William perform the act of homage instead.

-At the age of sixteen William fought with his father at the Battle of Brémule against Louis in August 1119, a decisive victory for Henry.
-His cousin and rival claimant to Normandy, the eighteen year old William Clito, the son of his father's older brother, Robert Curthose, had ridden as a new knight amongst King Louis 's guard in the battle, and barely escaped capture.
-The next day, William, in a familial and kindly gesture, returned his cousin's horse, lost in the battle along with its valuable acoutrements.
+At the age of sixteen, William fought with his father at the Battle of Brémule against Louis in August 1119, a decisive victory for Henry.
+His cousin and rival claimant to Normandy, the eighteen year old William Clito, the son of his father's older brother, Robert Curthose, had ridden as a new knight amongst King Louis's guard in the battle and barely escaped capture.
+The next day, William, in a familial and kindly gesture, returned his cousin's horse, lost in the battle along with its valuable accoutrements.
 Louis eventually accepted the offer of William's homage in 1120, and he performed the act of homage to Louis VI in the summer of 1120.

-Henry I deeply grieved the loss of his son and appointed his daughter Matilda 'the Empress' as the new heir to England, which eventually led to Civil War in England.
-William's wife Matilda had fortunately travelled on another ship at the time of the wreck, and survived him .
+Henry I, deeply grieved the loss of his son and appointed his daughter Matilda 'the Empress' as the new heir to England, which eventually led to Civil War in England.
+William's wife Matilda had fortunately travelled on another ship at the time of the wreck and survived him.
 She remained at Henry's court and was treated as one of the king's daughters, until returning to her native Anjou.
-She later become a nun and eventually, Abbess of Fontevrault.
+She later becomes a nun and eventually, Abbess of Fontevrault.